kolypto/learning-and-playground/rust/README.md

     // Array literals
     let _ = [1; 32]; // array literal containing 32x copies of `1`

+    // Turbofish:
-    // Turbofish:  `method::<T>` specifies parameters for a generic function/method in an expression let numbers: Vec<i32> = vec![
+    // `method::<T>` specifies parameters for a generic function/method in an expression
+    // Append `::<T>` to a function call
+    // Called this way because ::<> resembles a fish :D let numbers: Vec<i32> = vec![
         1, 2, 3, 4, 5, 6, 7, 8, 9, 10,
     ];